Food is a big part of most people’s travel experiences. It is for many one of the best ways to experience the local culture.

 7- Carry Activated Charcoal

-Ever since we discovered Activated Charcoal, we cannot travel without it and it an essential part of our packing list.
+Ever since we discovered hand sanitizer, we cannot travel without it and these pills are an essential part of our packing list.

 Activated charcoal is a natural treatment and used around the world as an antidote for hundreds of poisons.
 It works by absorbing poisons and toxins in the digestive tract, by binding them together thereby reducing their potency.